K League: History

 However, the number of spectators was consistently decreased despite KFA's effort, and so the professional league, renamed as the Korean Professional Football League, operated home and away system to interest fans since 1987.
 On 30 July 1994, the Professional League Committee under KFA was independent of the association, and renamed as the "Korean Professional Football Federation".
 In 1996, South Korean government and the Football Federation introduced a decentralization policy to proliferate the popularity of football nationally in preparation for the 2002 FIFA World Cup, which they wanted to host.
 Several clubs located in the capital Seoul moved to other cities according to the new policy, but this was abolished after only three years and is regarded as a failed policy because it gave up the most populous city in South Korea.
 In 1998, the league was renamed again as current K League.

 It had the current format by abolishing the K League Championship and the Korean League Cup after the 2011 season, and being split into two divisions in 2013.
 The first division's name was the K League Classic, and the second division's name was the K League Challenge at the time.
 The fact that both the first and the second divisions had very similar names caused some degree of confusion and controversy.
 Beginning with the 2018 season, both divisions were renamed the K League 1 and the K League 2 respectively.

-On February 23, 2021, an OTT platform named "K League TV" officially began its service: born from a partnership between K League and their official relay operator abroad, Sportradar, the platform would guarantee access to users from almost the whole world (except for Korea), broadcast K League 1 and K League 2 matches in real time and host game highlights and interviews.
-K League TV also represented the first official portal to publish content about both the championships in English.
+In February 2021, an OTT service for international markets called K League TV was officially launched.

 Structure

-Below the K League 1, there is the K League 2, and both form the K League as professional championships.
-Under them, there are two semi-professional leagues (K3 League, K4 League) and several amateur leagues, but their clubs cannot be promoted to K League.
+Below K League 1 is the second-tier K League 2, and both form the K League as professional championships.
+Under them, there are two semi-professional leagues (K3 League and K4 League) and three amateur leagues (K5, K6 and K7 Leagues).
+At present, promotion and relegation exists within each of the three levels (professional, semi-professional, and amateur) but clubs from K3 and below cannot be promoted to the K League.
+However, the KFA has announced plans to combine the three promotion-relegation systems into one from 2027.

-However, since 2021 K League 1 and K League 2 teams have been allowed to create reserve teams set to play in the K4 League.
+Since 2021, K League 1 and K League 2 teams have been permitted to field their reserve teams in the K4 League.

-Promotion and Relegation between K League 2 and third tier K3 League starting from 2023 season after nine seasons did not feature promotion and relegation.